 Read about Access Point accreditation in our blog: Peppol Access Points – Setting Up Your Own Versus Working with a Provider

 The preferred method is to partner with a Peppol Access Point provider.
 By working with an Access Point provider, you can take advantage of their shared-instance or white-label options, using their Access Point as if it were your own.
 By doing this, you avoid the accreditation process almost completely.

 As we’ve seen, Peppol is widely adopted to support e-Invoicing demands.
-Tickstar, which operates Galaxy Gateway, is the market leader, operating 20% of all active access points in the entire Peppol network, and more than 85% of all businesses registered on the Peppol network in Australia use Tickstar’s Galaxy Gateway Services.
+Tickstar, is the market leader, operating 20% of all active access points in the entire Peppol network.
+In some countries, like Australia, 85% of all businesses registered on the Peppol network use Tickstar.
 We have been dealing exclusively with Peppol since 2012 and are happy to assist your business with our user-friendly and scalable infrastructure.
 Depending on your business, by partnering with us you can benefit from all or most of the following:

 - Simplified accreditation.

 - Ongoing compliance with all Peppol Authorities amid fast-changing regulatory conditions.

 - Listing on the global Peppol directory.

 - Ability to issue Peppol IDs to your clients.

 - Your software package being used by clients to access the Peppol network / expanded product offering for potential clients.

 - Full development, hosting, and maintenance taken on by Tickstar’s team.